4320Group20/Phase2/README.md

 The website will then be open at http://localhost:3000

 Members:
-Andrew Klusmeyer
+Andrew Klusmeyer,
-Ashton Wooster
+Ashton Wooster,
-Brenden Chandler
+Brenden Chandler,
 Skylar Perry